miranda1867/AntMaze/README.md

 ### GameManager Class
 The `GameManager` class controls the overall game flow, including player turns and interactions.
 It initializes the maze and players, displays game information, and contains the main loop for gameplay.

-# ⚒️Technologies Used
-This project was developed using the following technologies:
-- C#
-- .NET 8.0

 # ▶️How to Get Started
 To get started with the project, follow these steps: